Pleanog/lmu-course-aii/Lectures/Session 02 - Intro to Machine Learning.md

 Let’s say we have a dataset of animal emojis, each labeled: `"cat"`, `"horse"`, `"dog"`, `"gorilla"`, etc. We train a model on these **labeled examples**.
 During training, the model learns **which weights and biases** produce the correct decisions.

-Once trained, the model can make predictions on **unseen data** — e.g., it receives a new emoji and classifies it as a "dog" based on the patterns it learned.
+Once trained, the model can make predictions on **unseen data**; e.g., it receives a new emoji and classifies it as a "dog" based on the patterns it learned.

 ![[Pasted image 20250515105939.png]]